rlehfeld/rpyc-ng/docs/docs/theory.rst

    with new-style RPyC, where services dominate, the analogy is of "unifying selected parts of the address space".

-In many situations, RPyC is employed in a master-slave relation, where the "client" takes full control over the "server".
+In many situations, RPyC-NG is employed in a master-slave relation, where the "client" takes full control over the "server".
 This mainly allows the client to access remote resources and perform operations on behalf of the server.
-However, RPyC can also be used as the basis for `clustering <https://en.wikipedia.org/wiki/Cluster_(computing)>`_ and `distributed computing <https://en.wikipedia.org/wiki/Distributed_computing>`_: an array of RPyC servers on multiple machines can form a "huge computer" in terms of computation power.
+However, RPyC-NG can also be used as the basis for `clustering <https://en.wikipedia.org/wiki/Cluster_(computing)>`_ and `distributed computing <https://en.wikipedia.org/wiki/Distributed_computing>`_: an array of RPyC-NG servers on multiple machines can form a "huge computer" in terms of computation power.

 .. note::
    This would require some sort of framework to distribute workload and guarantee task completion.
-RPyC itself is just the mechanism.
+RPyC-NG itself is just the mechanism.

 Implementation
 --------------

 Boxing
 ^^^^^^
-A major concept in the implementation of RPyC is *boxing*, which is a form of *serialization* (encoding) that transfers objects between the two ends of the connection.
+A major concept in the implementation of RPyC-NG is *boxing*, which is a form of *serialization* (encoding) that transfers objects between the two ends of the connection.
 Boxing relies on two methods of serialization: